 Each summer the Boston Athenæum holds a workshop for educators on expanding the use of visual and textual primary sources in classroom teaching.
-This year's workshop will focus on primary sources related to the abolitionist movement and the Underground Railroad, using the Harriet Hayden Albums as a starting point.
+This summer we'll explore the topic of active citizenship, using documents and images to study civics, community engagement, and social activism throughout US history.

 Workshop participants engage in a combination of group and individual activities, including an introduction to the Athenæum and its resources, using primary sources for inquiry-based learning, methods for discovering and selecting primary sources, and developing new strategies for employing primary sources.

 Our schedule will be:

 - Tuesday, August 9, 6-7 pm | Keynote lecture (virtual, on Zoom)